How should we respond to our children who don’t believe in God or doubt our Christian faith?

 Some questions to consider asking your child:

-• What brought you to say you don’t believe in God?
+- What led you to say you don’t believe in God?

 You may just find that you and your child have a lot in common regarding the answers.
 Give your energy to validating their answers and asking more questions, not to “setting them straight.”

-“I believe in you,” “I love you no matter what you believe,” or “I’m for you” are messages every human longs to experience.
+“I believe in you.”
+“I love you no matter what you believe.”
+“I’m here for you.”
+These are messages every human longs to hear.
 Research has shown that when parents give their kids room to spiritually “experiment,” those kids are far more inclined to embrace their parents’ faith someday than those kids whose parents become forceful about religious belief and behavior.
-So keep working to embody the biblical command, “Be anxious in nothing…” (see Philippians 4:6-7)
+So keep working to embody the biblical command, “Be anxious in nothing…” (see Philippians 4:6-7).

 6. Invite them to grade you.

-At the end of the day, what matters at least as much as what you do is what your kids’ perception of it is.
-If you have an older child, ask them, “On a scale of 1 to 10 where 1 is not at all loving of you and 10 is fully loving you, even though we disagree about some things, what number would you give me?”
+At the end of the day, what matters as much as what you do is what your kids’ perception of it is.
+If you have an older child, ask them, “On a scale of 1 to 10 where 1 is not at all loving of you and 10 is fully loving you, what number would you give me?”

 Be prepared for an unexpected answer.
 Be prepared to keep your defenses down.
 If you can, ask this question in a manner that conveys you are truly interested in your child’s answer.
 Then, try to carry on a light conversation even in the face of disagreement.
 By doing this, you will grow your child’s respect for both you and your faith.
 This may also make your faith more attractive to them.